 Open the Activity Monitor application found in your Utilities folder, inside the Applications folder.
 Once open, make sure the pop‐up menu above shows “All Processes” (the default is set to “My Processes”).
 You can now see every process running on the system, including many hidden ones used by the Mac OS and the core UNIX OS.
 Click the ‘% CPU’ column header until the list is sorted from highest to lowest processor usage.
 Note if you see any apps that are taking up too much processor time for too long.
 If you see a process that is using 80–100% of the processor, it could be a run‐a‐way process.
 An example of this would be a printer driver that is not compatibility with the OS version or has a bug.
 There was a case of this happening a few years ago to a certain brand of printer.
 Try “googling” the name of the process to find out more about what it is and if anyone else has reported the same problem.
 (Be sure to include “Mac” in the search.)

-In the System Settings, click Accounts.
-Select the account you use on the left column, then click Login Items from the tabs.
+In the System Settings, click General > Login Items.
 Check to see what apps (some may be invisible processes) you have checked to automatically launch when you startup.
 Some 3rd party software may install “Agent”, “Helper”, or “Daemon” software that runs in the background.
 One of these may be incompatible with your current OS version, or cause slowdown issues if your network connection degrades.
 You can test by selecting them and pressing the minus button (or Delete key) and restarting.
 Note the checkbox does not disable them, you must remove it from the list — The checkbox simply sets the app to be hidden.

 Similar to repairing disk permissions is resetting the ACL, which is another type of file permission system in macOS.
 Sometimes messing with the Ownership & Permissions settings of certain home folders can cause conflicts, and you may need to repair the ACLs using the Mac’s “Recovery” feature.
 Just reboot and hold down Command-R to get into Recovery Mode, and then click the Utilities menu up top, and choose Terminal.